mattiashem/ubuntu-in-30-days/Chapter-5/README.md

-# How to Set Up and Use Virtualization with KVM on Ubuntu
+# Preparing a Virtualization Environment

 ## Introduction

 Virtualization allows multiple operating systems (OS) to run simultaneously on a single physical machine.
 It is widely used in cloud computing, testing, and development environments.
-In this guide, we will learn how to set up KVM, create virtual machines (VMs), and configure them for various use cases.
-We will also explore networking options, snapshots, hardware passthrough, and alternative virtualization tools like Vagrant.
+In this guide, you’ll learn how to set up KVM, create virtual machines (VMs), and configure them for various use cases.
+We'll also explore networking, snapshots, hardware passthrough, and alternative tools like Vagrant.

+---

 ## Chapter Contents

 - [Overview of Virtualization in Ubuntu](#overview-of-virtualization-in-ubuntu)
 - [Installing KVM Virtualization](#installing-kvm-virtualization)
 - [Creating a Bridge Network](#creating-a-bridge-network)